 To do so, we first need a common understanding of culture.
-For this, we are guided by the definition of UNESCO, which refers to culture as being "in its widest sense \ldots the whole complex of distinctive spiritual, material, intellectual and emotional features that characterize a society or social group.
-It includes not only the arts and letters, but also modes of life, the fundamental rights of the human being, value systems, traditions and beliefs."2
+For this, we are guided by the definition of UNESCO, which refers to culture as being "in its widest sense ... the whole complex of distinctive spiritual, material, intellectual and emotional features that characterize a society or social group.
+It includes not only the arts and letters, but also modes of life, the fundamental rights of the human being, value systems, traditions and beliefs."2 such as exhibitions, theatre, concerts, or books.

-When we speak of culture in everyday life, we usually mean events and cultural goods in the artistic sense, such as exhibitions, theatre, concerts, or books.
 However, culture also includes hidden, yet ever-present aspects of life that make human coexistence so unique and distinctive.
 It encompasses the values and norms that shape our lives together and more or less explicitly define how we behave individually and as part of society.
 In this way, culture is also part of our socialization process.3 "Culture spans the gap between past and future, between tradition and innovation, between preservation of cultural heritage and sustainable use.
 Dialogue and exchange between cultures promote tolerance.
 In their various manifestations, they enrich our society and ensure social cohesion."4